CTSRD-CHERI/CHERI-Litmus/README.md

 implementation required.

 It lets us run litmus tests earlier in the design process, on hardware that isn't yet capable of booting an OS.
-The absence of an OS also allows litmus tests to run on an RTL simulator in reasonable time, simplifying debugging.
+It also allows litmus tests to run on an RTL simulator in reasonable time, simplifying debugging.

 On the downside, the random perturbations due to OS background activities, which can surely affect the observable outcomes of a litmus test, are no longer present.
-I believe such effects are relied upon in the original Litmus Tool.
-In future, it would be useful to extend our tool to inject random memory noise to improve variability.
+Improving variability would be worth investigating.

 The original [Litmus Tool](http://diy.inria.fr/) is far more advanced, and should definitely be used in addition to (or instead of)